guelfoweb/weights-manipulation/README.md

 - **Configurable**: Settings can be saved and reapplied as needed
 - **Reversible**: Any modification can be undone instantly

+## The fundamental limitation of embedding-only manipulation techniques

+Modifying token embeddings in isolation is analogous to cutting a single wire in a cable containing hundreds of parallel conductors while the targeted connection is severed, the remaining pathways maintain signal integrity and system functionality.

+Modern language models implement safety mechanisms through distributed neural architectures that extend far beyond simple token-level embeddings.
+Attention layers reconstruct refusal patterns independently of embedding modifications, effectively regenerating safety responses even when input representations are altered.

+*Feed-forward networks* integrate safety logic directly into the model's reasoning architecture, creating redundant pathways for protective behaviors.

+*Layer normalization* processes can effectively "repair" modified token representations during forward propagation, restoring intended semantic content.

+This distributed approach creates extensive neural redundancy where thousands of parameters collectively contribute to safety decisions.
+This design philosophy represents a deliberate evolution in AI safety engineering, where protective mechanisms are no longer vulnerable to localized interventions but are instead woven throughout the model's computational fabric.

 ## Conclusions

 This case study demonstrates that incremental token weight manipulation represents, in some cases, a paradigm shift in language model safety bypass techniques.
 The approach offers substantial advantages over traditional abliteration methods.